ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/quartz/README.md

 $>mvn exec:java -PrunQuartzTutorial
 ```

-If everything is ok, you will see in the console that Easy Batch engine will run every minute.
+If everything is ok, you will see in the console that the job will run every 10 seconds.

 ### From Your IDE